monopole/mdrip/README.md

-Alternatively, the tool can run extracted code in a subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _subscript 5 from thread 'foo' in file 'bar' failed with error 'baz'_.
+Alternatively, the tool can run extracted code in a subshell with customizable parsing of the subshell's stdout and stderr, allowing reporting like _block 5 from script 'foo' in file 'bar' failed with error 'baz'_.
 This behavior facilitates adding tutorial coverage to regression test frameworks.